 Talkeetna may seem like a relatively remote town, but getting here is easy.
 We're a stop on the Hurricane Turn and Denali Star trains along the Alaska Railroad, and located at the end of the Talkeetna Spur Road off Highway 3.

 If you're driving from Anchorage, take AK-1 North towards Palmer, and then merge onto AK-3 North.
 Follow signs towards Fairbanks.
 At mile 98.7, take a right on the Talkeetna Spur Road and follow it 14 miles.
-Take a right on 2nd street to cross the railroad tracks, and then take a left on I Street.
+Take a right on 2nd street to cross the railroad tracks, and then take a left across from Talkeetna Air Taxi on I Street.
 You'll see us block and a half down on the right.

 Shuttling is easy as well, with several companies offering service to and from Anchorage.

-Whether you're looking for a private cabin, a bunk, or just a place to pitch your tent, we've got an option for you.
+Whether you're looking for a private room, a bunk, or just a place to pitch your tent, we've got an option for you.